ArashPartow/exprtk/readme.txt

    (5) None          x + y + z

-Note23: In  expression 4,  both variables  'w' and  'z' are denoted as being assignments even though only one of them can ever be modified at the time of evaluation.
-Furthermore the determination of which of  the two variables the modification will occur upon can only be known  with certainty at evaluation time and not beforehand, hence both are listed as being candidates for assignment.
+Note23: In  Expression 4,  both variables  'w' and  'z' are denoted as being assignments even though only one of them can ever be modified at the time of  evaluation.
+Furthermore determining  of which of  the two variables the  modification will  occur upon  can only  be known  with certainty at evaluation time  (aka runtime) and not  beforehand, hence both are listed as being candidates for assignment.

 The following builds upon the previous example demonstrating the usage of the DEC in determining the 'assignments' of the given expression: